Tips to help kids weekend brain drain

 Of course, throughout the school year, it’s easier for me to limit my kids’ intake of electronic media since they’re aware it needs to be balanced by their homework and studying commitments.
 However once the weekend rolls around I need all the Tips to help kids weekend brain drain from taking full effect.

 But on the weekend, all bets are off.
 I’ll be honest, sometimes it takes every last bit of willpower for me not to ask them to scoot over so I can join them on the couch.
 Still, even though their academic commitments are on hold, it doesn’t mean as parents we have to let them fall prey to the weekend brain drain syndrome.
 By involving them in activities disguised as fun but rooted in education, we can help temper their love of all things vacuous with activities sure to keep their brain cells in top form.
-Check out these five tips sure to help you keep education alive and well all weekend long.
+Check out these Tips to help kids weekend brain drain that are sure to help you keep education alive and well all weekend long.

-#2 Enroll your kids is a foreign language class of their choice!
+#2 Enroll your kids in a foreign language class of their choice and make Foreign Language fun!
 Offer your kids an opportunity to learn something really cool and not typically offered during the regular school year in a fun way.
-For example, introduce the idea of a French language class and offer to take your kid to a hip French restaurant where they can order en français for the whole family.
-Or, give them capital to “invest” in a lemonade stand and teach them the basics of managing a business – how to provide correct change and how to wisely spend the profit!
+For example, introduce the idea of a French language class and offer to take your kid to a hip French restaurant where they can order en francais for the whole family.
+Or, give them capital to invest in a lemonade stand and teach them the basics of managing a business “ how to provide correct change and how to wisely spend the profit!

 #3 Discuss topics that interest your kids and find books that match.
 Reading just one book over the course of a weekend can prevent brain drain ( and alleviate your GUILT about letting them play so many video games!).